 A queue (a buffer) of agents waiting to be accepted by the next block(s) in the process flow, or a general-purpose storage for the agents.
 Optionally, you may associate a maximum waiting time with an agent.
 You can also remove agents from your code from any position in the queue.

-The queuing discipline may be FIFO (default), LIFO, or priority-based.
+The queuing discipline may be FIFO (”First In, First Out”, the first stored agent will be the first agent to retrieve), LIFO (”Last In, First Out” - the last stored agent will be the first agent to retrieve), priority-based, or based on agent comparison.
 The priority may be explicitly stored in the agent or calculated based on the agent properties and external conditions.
 A priority queue always accepts an incoming agent, evaluates its priority and places it at the corresponding position in the queue.
 If the queue is full, the new agent may then cause the last agent to be thrown out of the queue via outPreempted port, or may itself immediately proceed there if its priority is lower or equal the priority of the last agent.

 In case a timeout is associated with the agent, it will exit via outTimeout port if the maximum waiting time is reached.

 You can also remove arbitrary agents from the queue by calling remove() function.
 In some cases, e.g. when the Queue block is used to model storage with arbitrary access, it makes sense to leave the out port of the Queue unconnected and use remove() as the primary way for the agents to exit the queue.
 You may insert the removed agents to other processes by using Enter blocks.

 The queue capacity can be changed dynamically.